 The Tenancy Reform Industry Group (TRIG) has published a report with recommendations on a reform of agricultural tenancies.
 Following this report, Defra has launched a consultation on the proposed changes, which will run until 2 July 2019.
 The plans put...

 Sheep worrying seems to be becoming increasingly more widespread and somewhat more controversial given the sensitivity to both farmers and dog owners.
-According to Sheep Watch UK about 15,000 sheep are killed each year by pet dogs, when dogs...
+Talk to one of our specialist agricultural law solicitors for legal advice if you are concerned about...

 We have been looking at some interesting points for landowners who are fortunate enough to have rivers running through their land.
 In terms of boundaries the general rule or presumption is that where your land abuts a non-tidal river then your boundary will...